 Making a complaint to AFCA about Mayfair group of companies

-The Mayfair group of companies are not members of AFCA and AFCA complaints cannot be made directly against them.
-However, AFCA member Quattro Capital Group Pty Ltd authorises some people and companies related to the Mayfair group.
+The Mayfair group of companies are not members of AFCA and AFCA cannot consider complaints made directly against the financial firm.

 ASIC action against Mayfair group of companies

 On 3 April 2020, ASIC commenced proceedings in the Federal Court of Australia against the Mayfair group of companies.
 On 16 April 2020, the Federal Court made interim orders restraining Mayfair group of companies from promoting their debenture products and prohibiting the use of specific words and phrases in their advertising.
 The matter has been set down for hearing commencing on 28 September 2020.

 The Mayfair group of companies (all authorised representatives of Quattro Capital Group Pty Ltd) involved in the proceedings are:

 - Mayfair Wealth Partners Pty Ltd t/a Mayfair Platinum

 (now known as Australian Income Solutions Pty Ltd)